Daniel0701/Discord-Bug-Bot/README.md

 # Discord → Notion Bug Bot

 A Discord bot for finding, creating, and managing QA bugs in a Notion task database.
-It runs as a Cloudflare Worker and replies privately to Discord slash commands.
+It runs as a Cloudflare Worker and handles Discord slash commands.
 It also doubles as a production bot as well, able to automatically send reminders.

 ## Commands